clarkbab/robomouse/mice/README.md

 As the mouse progresses through the maze it builds up a graph of the nodes it has visited.
 When re-tracing a passage it can use this knowledge to move to the next node as quickly as possible.

+### A-Star Mouse

+Uses the Tremaux algorithm to explore the maze, noting the nodes passed on the way.
+Once the planning run is finished, the mouse finds the shortest path from start to finish using the A-Star algorithm.
+It then completes the maze using this path.

 ## Results

 The following results are for n=1000 trial runs.